-“The accurate measurement of pitch diameter of a thread, which may be perfect as to form and lead, presents certain difficulties which result in some uncertainty as to its true value.
+“The accurate measurement of thread pitch diameter, which may be perfect as to form and lead, presents certain difficulties which result in some uncertainty as to its true value.
 The adoption of a standard uniform practice in making such measurements is, therefore, desirable in order to reduce such uncertainty of measurement to a minimum.
-The so-called “three – wire method” of measuring pitch diameter, as herein outlined, has been found to be the most generally satisfactory method when properly carried out, and is recommended for universal use in the direct measurement of thread plug and thread setting plug gages.”
+The so-called “three – wire method” of measuring thread pitch diameter, as herein outlined, has been found to be the most generally satisfactory method when properly carried out, and is recommended for universal use in the direct measurement of thread plug and thread setting plug gages.”

 Important definitions and formulas:

 1. ANGLE OF THREAD- This is the angle included between the sides of the thread measured in an axial plane.
 It is represented by the letter A. The half angle is represented by a small letter a.
 The angle of thread is known from the name of the thread.
 All Unified form and National threads have a 60° angle.
 Acme and some Worm threads have a 29° angle, and Whitworth threads have a 55° angle.

 2. PITCH-This is the distance from a point on the screw thread to a corresponding point on the next thread measured parallel to the axis of the thread.
 It is represented by the letter p. (p=1/n).

 a.
 FED-STD-H28 uses the Greek letter alpha “?” for ½ included angle of Thread (Axial Plain).
 In Appendix A, we use the English “a”.